-All three types of cash flow – FCFF vs FCFE vs Dividends – can be used to determine the intrinsic value of equity, and ultimately, the firm’s intrinsic stock price.
-The primary difference in the valuation methods lies in how the cash flows are discounted, and the primary insight to be gained is that all three methods account for the inclusion of debt in a firm’s capital structure, albeit in different ways.
-Utilizing the provided worksheet, we can illustrate how the different cash flows (FCFF vs FCFE vs Dividends) reconcile, how they are valued, and when each type is appropriate for valuation.
+All three types of cash flow – FCFF vs FCFE vs Dividends – can be used to determine the intrinsic value of equity, and ultimately, a firm’s intrinsic stock price.
+The primary difference in the valuation methods lies in how the cash flows are discounted.
+All three methods account for the inclusion of debt in a firm’s capital structure, albeit in different ways.
+Utilizing the provided worksheet, we can illustrate how the different types of cash flows (FCFF vs FCFE vs Dividends) reconcile, how they are valued, and when each type is most appropriate for valuation.

-Free cash flow to the firm (FCFF) is the cash flow available to all the firm’s suppliers of capital once the firm pays all operating and investing expenditures needed to sustain the firm’s existence.
-Operating expenditures include the variable and fixed costs, inputs required by a company to generate its primary economic benefit, and revenues.
-Investing activities include expenditures by a company in its property, plant, and equipment, as well as intangible assets, on top of short-term working capital investments such as inventory, and the deferred payments and receipts of revenue in its accounts payable and receivable.
+Free cash flow to the firm (FCFF) is the cash flow available to all the firm’s suppliers of capital once the firm pays all operating and investing expenditures needed to sustain its existence.
+Operating expenditures include both variable and fixed costs necessary to generate revenues.
+Investing activities include expenditures by a company on its property, plant, and equipment.
+They also include cost of intangible assets, along with short-term working capital investments such as inventory.
+Also included are the deferred payments and receipts of revenue in its accounts payable and receivable.
 The remaining cash flows are those that are available to the firm’s suppliers of capital, namely its stockholders and bondholders.

 Free cash flow to equity (FCFE) is the cash flow available to the firm’s stockholders only.
-These cash flows are inclusive of all of the expenses above, as well as the net cash outflows to its bondholders.
+These cash flows are inclusive of all of the expenses above, along with net cash outflows to bondholders.
 Using the dividend discount model is similar to the FCFE approach, as both forms of cash flows represent the cash flows available to stockholders.
 Among the FCFF vs FCFE vs Dividends models, the FCFE method is preferred when the dividend policy of the firm is not stable, or when an investor owns a controlling interest in the firm.

 Reconciling FCFF with FCFE

-To reconcile FCFF with FCFE, we must first make a set of important assumptions about the firm’s financials and its capital structure.
+To reconcile FCFF with FCFE, we must make important assumptions about the firm’s financials and capital structure.
 First, we must assume that the capital structure of the firm will not change over time.
-It is an important assumption because if the firm’s capital structure changes, the marginal cost of capital will also change.
-Second, we must work with the same fundamental financial variables across both methods and apply the same tax rates and reinvestment requirements across both methods.
+This is an important assumption because if the firm’s capital structure changes, then the marginal cost of capital changes.
+Second, we must work with the same fundamental financial variables to both methods.
+Finally, we must apply the same tax rates and reinvestment requirements to both methods.

 - Enter the base inputs of the calculation worksheet.
 These include the firm’s debt ratio (which is assumed to remain static), the pre-tax cost of debt, the tax rate, the cost of equity and the terminal growth rate.